A comparison of the Georgescu and Vasy spaces associated to the N-body problems and applications: Manifolds with corners and their submanifolds

-We complete this section with a few remarks.
-We first notice the existence of suitable ``tubular neighborhoods.''
+We complete this section with a related remark.
+We notice, in particular, the existence of suitable ``tubular neighborhoods'' for \psbmanifolds.

-\begin{remark} Let $P \subset M$ be a \psubmanifold{} in the manifold with corners $M$.
+\begin{remark} Let $P \subset M$ be a \psbmanifold{} in the manifold with corners $M$.
 If $M$ is compact, then $P$ has a neighborhood $V_P \subset M$ such that $V_P$ is diffeomorphic to the closed cone $N^M_+P$ via a diffeomorphism that sends $P$ to the zero section of $N^M_+P \to M$ and induces the identity at the level of normal bundles.
-This was proved in \cite[Proposition 2.10.1]{MelroseBook}, under the additional assumption that $P$ be closed.
-Moreover, the condition that $M$ be compact is not necessary (since our $p$-manifolds are assumed to be locally closed).
-In this case, $N^M_+P$ is a cone with corners in $N^MP$.
-Generalizing Example \ref{ex.corners}, we obtain that all of the sets $N^MP$, $N^M_+P$, and $S^+(N^MP)$ introduced in the last definition are manifolds with corners.
+This was proved in \cite[Proposition~2.10.1]{MelroseBook}, under the additional assumption that $P$ be closed.
+Moreover, the condition that~$M$ be compact or that~$P$ be closed is not necessary, provided the right definition of tubular neighborhood is chosen (as neighborhood that is a disc bundle over $P$, which, in general, will not be the set of points of distance $<\epsilon$ for some Riemannian metric and some small~$\epsilon$).
+Then $N^M_+P$ is a cone with corners in $N^MP$.
+Generalizing Example \ref{ex.corners}, we obtain that all of the subsets $N^MP$, $N^M_+P$, and $S^+(N^MP)$ of $TM$ introduced in the last definition are manifolds with corners.
 This is because the property of being a manifold with corners is a local property and the product of manifolds with corners is again a manifold with corners. \end{remark}